cryostatio/cryostatio.github.io/guides/_subsections/view-archived-recordings.md

 ### [All-Archives Archived Recordings View](#all-archives-archived-recordings-view)

-The third method is to navigate to the new <i>All-Archives</i> archived recording view within the <i>Archives</i> tab on Cryostat console sidebar.
+The third method is to navigate to the <i>All-Archives</i> archived recording view within the <i>Archives</i> tab on Cryostat console sidebar.

 The All-Archives view is a view which queries Cryostat's internal storage for any created archived recordings and the directories that contain them.
 Here, we are able to interact with any archived recordings that have been saved into storage by opening a nested recordings table within each directory.